-At SFCC artistic expression includes granting privilege to its students, faculty, staff, and members of the public, for using space on campus for displays of works of art.
-The public display of art work by a student is subject to the specifications of this policy.
+At SFCC artistic expression includes granting privilege to students, faculty, staff and members of the public for using space on campus for displays of works of art.
+The public display of artwork by a student is subject to the specifications of this policy.
 The restrictions described herein with regard to public display (except for those concerning safety and protecting persons and property from injury or damage) do not apply to the display of a student’s submissions to the art faculty as part of the process of reviewing and judging the student’s satisfying any and all artwork the student wishes to submit as part of the requirements for a course or program.
 This policy only applies when such artwork is proposed for general display.

 - Artistic expression is the conscious use of skill and imagination in the production of objects or experience to communicate an idea and/or engender discussion.

-A. All works of art that are candidates for display at the college first undergo a process of review and selection by the Art, Design and Media Arts faculty, the Art on Campus Advisory Committee or a lessee which is authorized to display student art.
-No works of art may be placed on public display without approval from art faculty, the director of any commercial venue including galleries operated by the college, Art on Campus Coordinator with support from the Art Advisory committee, or the lessee in the case of displays in areas designated for them.
+A. All works of art that are candidates for display at the College first undergo a process of review and selection by the Arts, Design and Media Arts faculty, the Art on Campus Community Advisory Committee or a lessee which is authorized to display student art.
+No works of art may be placed on public display without approval from art faculty, the director of any commercial venue including galleries operated by the College, the Director of Art on Campus with support from the Art Advisory committee, or the lessee in the case of displays in areas designated for them.

-2. The willingness of SFCC to grant space on its property, including the Higher Education Center and Red Dot Gallery (RDG), to display art does not constitute license to exhibit any and all artwork of individual artists.
+- The willingness of SFCC to grant space on its property, including the Santa Fe Higher Education Center, to display art does not constitute license to exhibit any and all artwork of individual artists.

 B. The Privilege to Display Artwork

-1. The faculty of the School of Arts, Design and Media Art and/or the Art on Campus Advisory Committee under the Santa Fe Community College Foundation, have the authority to grant or deny the privilege to display artwork on college-owned property/occupied property (such as, RDG) based on their judgment of the particular artwork’s aesthetic or educational worth, subject to other general considerations (such as safety issues and concerns for unimpeded traffic flow).
+- Faculty of the School of Arts, Design and Media Art and/or the Art on Campus Community Advisory Committee under the SFCC Foundation, have the authority to grant or deny the privilege to display artwork on college-owned property/occupied property based on their judgment of the particular artwork’s aesthetic or educational worth, subject to other general considerations (such as safety issues and concerns for unimpeded traffic flow).
 Lessees may be granted authority to display student art in areas designated in their lease.

-f.
-None of the foregoing standards limits the factors that the college may consider in its decision making.
-The final authority to grant or deny a request to exhibit artwork resides with the President of the college, based solely on the President’s consideration of the other, non-aesthetic factors listed in this policy.
+- None of the foregoing standards limits the factors that the college may consider in its decision making.
+The final authority to grant or deny a request to exhibit artwork resides with the President of the College, based solely on the President’s consideration of the other, non-aesthetic factors listed in this policy.

 C. Designated Instructional Areas for Art Displays: Approval Authority

-3. The authority to grant or deny requests to exhibit art in these Designated Instructional Areas shall reside with the faculty of the School of Art, Design and Media Arts for areas designated to them or the lessee for areas designated to them.
+- The authority to grant or deny requests to exhibit art in these Designated Instructional Areas shall reside with the faculty of the School of Arts, Design and Media Arts for areas designated to them or the lessee for areas designated to them.
 The faculty or lessee, as appropriate for the area, shall be responsible for compliance with the provisions of this policy.

 D. Other Areas for Art Displays: Approval Authority

-2. The authority to grant or deny request to exhibit art in the Visual Arts gallery shall reside with the Visual Arts Gallery Advisory panel in support of the Gallery Director.
+- The authority to grant or deny requests to exhibit art in the Visual Arts Gallery shall reside with the Visual Arts Gallery Advisory panel in support of the Gallery Director.

 E. Commercial Venues

-1. Where the college operates commercial venues for the purpose of assisting students to sell their art, the college shall retain the responsibility for decisions about what art may be displayed and sold in this venue.
+- Where the College operates commercial venues for the purpose of assisting students to sell their art, the College shall retain the responsibility for decisions about what art may be displayed and sold in this venue.

 G. After a work of art has been judged suitable for display, decisions to grant the use of space are based on factors other than the decision maker’s judgment of the value of the work of art qua art (i.e., individual “taste” in art is not a valid criterion for making managerial decisions about displays).

-3. The Art on Campus Coordinator, Gallery Director, and art faculty are responsible for installing all works of art using best practices for handling art work and cultural artifacts.
-Plant Operations and Maintenance (POM) may consult on hanging art.
-No individual may hang, or otherwise install art without appropriate approval.
+- The Director of Art on Campus, Gallery Director, and arts faculty are responsible for installing all works of art using best practices for handling art work and cultural artifacts.
+Plant Operations and Management may consult on hanging art.
+No individual may hang or otherwise install art without appropriate approval.

 H. In displaying artwork in institutional space, students, faculty, and staff should recognize that in this as in all such cases, responsibility accompanies privilege.
 They should exercise the same respect for, and sensitivity to, the feelings and opinions of others that they in turn expect to be accorded in expressing themselves.
 For example, visitors to a specified area of the School of Arts, Design and Media Arts that is designated for the display of art enter such an area for the explicit purpose of viewing works of art; and visitors should expect on occasion to confront the more disruptive or discomfiting properties of art.
 Casual visitors to the campus or other persons traveling through our public space, however, may legitimately expect that their presence will be respected by others; and they should not be forced to confront unnecessary obstacles to the conduct of their business or have that business interfered with.
 Just as artists resist the imposition of others’ aesthetic judgment to constrain artistic expression, they in turn should refrain from imposing themselves on others.
 Accordingly, students, faculty, and staff who wish to display works of art on campus should exercise discretion regarding which displays are located in general-traffic areas, so as not to obstruct or interfere with the college’s normal activities.